Moscow City Hall: History

 In contrast to other European capitals, Moscow had no city hall until the establishment of zemstvo in the late 19th century.
-In the 1880s, when Red Square and the neighbourhood were being overhauled in the Neo-Russian style, the Moscow City Duma decided to commission an impressive building for its headquarters.
-During the competition that followed in 1887, architect Dmitry Chichagov (Dmitry Chechulin would build the upper two stories post soviet era.
-(1835–94) emerged as the winner.
+In the 1880s, when Red Square and the neighbourhood were being overhauled in the neo-Russian style, the Moscow City Duma decided to commission an impressive building for its headquarters.
+During the competition that followed in 1887, architect Dmitry Chichagov (1835–94) (Dmitry Chechulin) emerged as the winner.
+He would build the upper two stories.

 Building work was begun three years later, with some remains of the early 18th-century Kitai-gorod Mint incorporated into the new structure.
 After the Russian Revolution of 1917, the duma was disbanded and the large building was handed over to the Lenin Museum.
-As a consequence of this decision, opulent pre-revolutionary halls were either plastered or painted over, either to not to distract the visitor's attention from the personal effects of the deceased Communist leader exhibited there or as a negation of pre-revolutionary bourgeois culture.
+As a consequence of this decision, opulent pre-revolutionary halls were either plastered or painted over, either not to distract the visitor's attention from the personal effects of the deceased communist leader exhibited there or as a negation of pre-revolutionary bourgeois culture.

-Following the fall of Communism, the Moscow City Duma was reinstated but preferred to keep its headquarters in a modest building of the former Moscow Soviet on Petrovka Street.
+Following the fall of communism, the Moscow City Duma was reinstated but preferred to keep its headquarters in a modest building of the former Moscow Soviet on Petrovka Street.
 The pre-revolutionary city hall is currently employed to exhibit the vast collections of the State Historical Museum.